-The Student Counseling Center provides short-term individual counseling and group counseling for students who are experiencing problems the are emotionally overwhelming or that are interfering with their capacity to perform to the best of their ability.
+The Student Counseling Center provides short-term individual counseling and group counseling for students who are experiencing problems that are emotionally overwhelming or that are interfering with their capacity to perform to the best of their ability.

 Physical wellness promotes proper care of our bodies for optimal health and functioning.
 There are many elements of physical wellness that all must be cared for together.
 Overall physical wellness encourages the balance of physical activity, nutrition and mental well-being to keep your body in top condition.
 Obtaining an optimal level of physical wellness allows you to nurture personal responsibility for your own health.
 As you become conscious of your physical health, you are able to identify elements you are successful in as well as elements you would like to improve.

 Spiritual wellness is more than being of a certain religion.
 It is a personal involvement with values and beliefs that provide a purpose and meaning to our lives.
 It may involve prayer, meditation, yoga, living by certain principles, morals and faith.